 Capitalism and Criminal Justice Reform

 Capitalism is an amoral system, as are all economic systems; so if profit can be made by some action, somebody will do it.
 Not you perhaps, not me, but somebody.
-And if it takes 20 years to build the mechanisms and realize that profit, it will still happen.
+If it takes 20 years to build the mechanisms and realize that profit, it will still happen.
 Remember that capitalism created, over a period of 20 years, addictive cigarettes, without regard for death and disease, and then marketed them to the vulnerable segments of our population.
-Sadly, the same is being recapitulated today, even as I write this, in the form of online gambling.
+Sadly, the same is being recapitulated today, in the form of online gambling.

 If certain sectors can realize profit from crime, then crime will be manufactured.
-It's obvious that crime destroys wealth globally, but capitalism doesn't act globally, it acts locally.
-If police stations, courts, even small towns, make money off of crime, or more accurately, the prosecution of crime, then they will manufacture crime.
-Now one might ask, “How can you manufacture crime, mostly non-violent crime, so it doesn't come back to bite you in the ass?”
-Well it takes 20 to 30 years.
-You need an ad campaign, relentless, in all forms of media, about the threat of crime, and how crime is on the rise. (even if that is contrary to the facts.)
-That cements fear into the hearts and minds of the population.
-Then you fund the campaigns of judges and prosecutors who are "tough on crime".
-Then you fund the campaigns of legislators who will enact crime bills that create crime out of thin air, or inflate the punishment for petty crimes.
+The formula is no secret.
+Build an ad campaign, relentless, in all forms of media, about the threat of crime.
+Then fund the campaigns of judges and prosecutors who are "tough on crime".
+Then fund the campaigns of legislators who will enact crime bills that create crime out of thin air, or inflate the punishment for petty crimes.
 Mandatory minimums for example.
-This happens gradually, but at some point crime is created, and small pockets make huge profits off of it, while the rest of us pay the price as taxpayers.
+This happens gradually, but at some point crime is created, and small pockets make huge profits off of it, while the rest of us pay the price.
 Worse still, a minority, primarily black, is destroyed, as they have allegedly perpetrated these crimes.
-The resulting injustice then inflicts its own additional costs on society.
+The resulting injustice then inflicts its own costs on society.
 This will happen, it is inevitable, it is capitalism 101.

-Fines and costs always went to the police before, so why is this a recent phenomenon?
-Because fines and costs were manageable up to about 1975, when they started to rise.
-By 1990 there was real money to be made, and the invisible hand began to move.
-Worse still, this is a feedback loop.
-Once the machinery is in place, as it is now, districts can jack up the fines without oversight, and make more and more money off of manufactured crime.
+This is a feedback loop.
+Once the machinery is in place, as it is today, districts can jack up fines without oversight.
 As an example, I saw a $150 traffic ticket hike up to $550, simply because it wasn't paid in full and on time.
 And that is just the tip of the ice berg.
 Put on a zero for a misdemeanor, and two zeros for a felony.
-This is not an exaggeration - it costs over 100 thousand dollars to mount a defense against a modest, non-violent felony.
-I have experienced it.
-To say that this stomps on the neck of the poor, or even the middle class, is an understatement.
-It is vital that we break this cycle as soon as possible.
+This is not an exaggeration - it costs nearly 100 thousand dollars to mount a defense against a modest, non-violent felony.
+I have experienced it myself.
+To say that this kneels on the neck of black America is an understatement.
+It is vital that we break this cycle.

-Next, it is suggested that prisoners do some form of work, when they are able, and there are many good reasons for this.
+2. Next, it is suggested that prisoners do some form of work, when they are able, and there are many good reasons to do so.
 It creates a modest amount of wealth, provides training, and engenders some dignity.
 But there is a wrinkle, and it's a big one.
 It is another inescapable consequence of capitalism.
 If you pay these prisoners less than you would pay an employee on the outside, (Some prisoners earn just 33 cents an hour!), then the invisible hand will move.
-Mechanisms will form over 20 or 30 years to put lots of people in prison and keep them there, because they provide cheap labor.
+Mechanisms will form over 20 or 30 years to put people in prison and keep them there, because they provide cheap labor.
 Review the list of then prosecutor Kamala Harris' most influential cases.
 In case #9, Prisoners in California could have been released, but Harris made sure they stayed in prison, specifically because they provided cheap labor.
-This reminds me of an 1825 plantation owner who complains that he will go broke if he loses his slaves.
+This reminds me of an antebellum plantation owner who complains that he will go broke if he loses his slaves.
 Slaves are necessary for his profit.
 It's the same 200 years later, but the prison is now the plantation.
-And it's not just Harris, and not just California; this pattern is established in every state.

-2. The idea here is to continue to employ prisoners, citing all the good reasons to do so, but pay them, under state law, minimum wage, or whatever wage you would have to pay a free person to do the same job.
-Now capitalism does not skew the market toward prison labor.
-And it won't.
+The idea here is to continue to employ prisoners, citing all the good reasons to do so, but pay them minimum wage, or whatever wage you would have to pay a free person to do the same work.
 This doesn't mean the prisoner gets the entirety of his wage.
 He might, he might not, that is a difficult question with points on both sides.
-The key here is, the company has to pay the full wage, so there is no incentive to create prison labor.
+The key here is, the company has to pay the full wage, so there is no incentive to create or maintain prison labor.

-Next we come to the incredible difficulty of felons getting jobs.
-I wanted to dispense with public criminal records altogether, but I know that won't fly.
-People will demand, “I have a right to know if a criminal is living next door to me, or dating my daughter, or working for my firm.”
-Fair enough.
-So we're stuck with it.
-Obama wanted to “ban the box”, asking companies to voluntarily stop checking for felony status for its applicants, which goes over about as well as Nancy Reagan telling drug addicts to “just say no.” Companies perceive risk when hiring felons, which is largely exaggerated, but the perception is there, and therefore, companies will act accordingly.
-It is predictable.
+3. Next we come to the incredible difficulty of felons getting jobs after they are released from prison.
+President Obama wanted to “ban the box”, asking companies to voluntarily stop checking for felony status for its applicants, which goes over about as well as Nancy Reagan telling drug addicts to “just say no.” Companies perceive risk when hiring felons, which is largely exaggerated, but the perception is there, and therefore, companies act accordingly.
 As the insurance industry knows full well, risk can always be offset by money, just a matter of how much.

-3. The federal government, or perhaps a state as an experiment, subsidizes the hiring of felons, at half their wages, up to $15 an hour.
+The federal government, or perhaps a state as an experiment, subsidizes the hiring of felons, at half their wages, up to $30 an hour.
 So if a company wanted to hire a skilled worker at $30 an hour, and he's a felon, it only costs the company $15 an hour.
-Guess what the invisible hand is going to do?
+Guess what the invisible hand will do?
 Companies will actively seek out felons for hire.
-Minor felons perhaps, but still.
-And this one doesn't take 20 or 30 years to take effect.
-We would see changes a month after the law was passed.
-Suddenly felons could go back to work, instead of resorting to crime, because today, crime is their only recourse.
-We are literally creating criminals, sometimes violent criminals, out of thin air.
-It has to stop.
+Suddenly felons can go back to work, instead of resorting to crime, which is their only recourse today.

 Wrinkles: